George

 Let me now take a more comprehensive view, and warn

-you in the most solemn manner against the baneful
+you in the most solemn manner against the baneful effects

-effects of the spirit of party, generally.
+of the spirit of party, generally.

 This spirit, unfortunately, is inseparable

-from our nature, having its root in the strongest
+from our nature, having its root in the strongest passions

-shapes in all governments, more or less stifled, controlled,
+in all governments, more or less stifled, controlled,

 or repressed; but, in those of the popular form, it